The Clinical Relevance of Reflexes

-In 1906 Sir Charles Scott Sherrington changed the way we think about human movement yet most health professionals are still unaware of how his discoveries impact their patients ever day.
+In 1906 Sir Charles Scott Sherrington changed how we think about movement, yet most health professionals are unaware of how his discoveries impact their patients every day.

-This FREE Course is for health practitioners who want to better understand how reflexes control movement and prevent injury.
+It is designed to help practitioners understand how reflexes control movement and prevent injury.

 When Sir Charles Scott Sherrington published “The Integrative Action of the Nervous System” in 1906, he revolutionised the way we think about the human body and movement.